idris-lang/Idris-dev/docs/tutorial/theorems.rst

 Even for trival theorems like these, the proofs are a little tricky to construct in one go.
-When things get even slightly more complicated, it becomes too much to think about to construct proofs in this ‘batch mode’. therefore provides an interactive proof mode.
+When things get even slightly more complicated, it becomes too much to think about to construct proofs in this ‘batch mode’.

+Idris provides interactive editing capabilities, which can help with building proofs.
+For more details on building proofs interactively in an editor, see :ref:`proofs-index`.
+In the rest of this section, we discuss Idris's interactive proof mode.

 Interactive theorem proving
 ---------------------------

-Instead of writing the proof in one go, we can use ’s interactive proof mode.
+Instead of writing the proof in one go, we can use Idris’s interactive proof mode.
 To do this, we write the general *structure* of the proof, and use the interactive mode to complete the details.
 We’ll be constructing the proof by *induction*, so we write the cases for ``Z`` and ``S``, with a